SteakWrangler/food-match/CONTRIBUTING.md

 ---

-Thank you for contributing to Foodie Find Match! 🍽️
+Thank you for contributing to Toss or Taste! 🍽️